 What you need to create infographics:

-- Data collection and analysis tools — Google Sheet
+- Data collection and analysis tools — Google Sheets

 - Graphic Design tools — Canva, Piktochart